openpaul/fqless/README.md

 ### On Windows:
 Install UNIX then GOTO UNIX.

-Serioulsy: I dont have access to a Windows PC and no interest in porting this to windows.
+Seriously: I don't have access to a Windows PC and no interest in porting this to windows.
 If you want to make a pull request with a working patch, feel free to do so.

 ## What it does